katherinernichols-create/ap-compliance-platform/docs/kora-mvp-user-stories-v1.md

 - **The Outcome:** Small APs face unsustainable admin burden, RPs reduce AP engagement due to risk, sector efficiency decreases

 ### The Solution: Shared Compliance Infrastructure
-**Upload once, share forever.** Platform becomes the single source of truth that both APs and RPs (and eventually Commission) can trust.
+**Upload once, connect many.** Platform becomes the single source of truth that both APs and RPs (and eventually Commission) can trust.

 ### Network Effects:
 1. More APs → More verified workers → RPs have choice